 Lovely Examples of Black and White Decor

 I love it when the modernity of black and white is tempered with natural, earthy elements like this wood decking (above).
 Joanna Gaines always incorporates life into her designs, whether that means bringing in greenery or adding vintage pieces which have lived a lot of life already and bring age and storied history to a space.

 This week I have been hanging out in Waco and Magnolia, and at the Silos, you’ll see black and white against the industrial backdrop of rusty giant silos.

 Affiliate links follow and when used for purchases may earn me a small commission.

-Care to create a French industrial bistro look at your own home?
+Care to create a French industrial bistro look at home?